kgururangan/Quantum-Chemistry/README.md

 # Quantum-Chemistry
-Collection of codes used for quantum chemistry calculations, including Hartree-Fock, Coupled Cluster (CCSD), equation-of-motion CC (EOMCC), and other things.
+Collection of codes used for quantum chemistry calculations based on Hartree-Fock and Coupled Cluster (CC) methodologies.
 These are all my own codes developed for learning and testing purposes.

 Contents of Repository: